rjseymour66/rjseymour66.github.io/content/en/docs/css/getting-started.md

 - Author stylesheet: Stylesheet developed and applied by a developer to HTML with a link tag.
 - User stylesheet: Custom user-provided stylesheets, which are usually created and applied to overcome accessibility issues.

+### Cascade

 The following list describes the order that styles cascade, in order of precedence:

-1. User stylesheet with `!important` declaration.
+1. `!important` user-agent
-2. Author stylesheet with `!important` declaration.
+2. `!important` user
-3. User stylesheet.
+3. `!important` author
-4. Author stylesheet.
+4. Normal author
-5. User agent stylesheet.
+5. Normal user
+6. Normal user-agent

+### Resolving rule conflicts

 Cascade determines how rule conflicts are resolved.
 When there is a conflict, the cascade uses the following hierarchy to resolve it:
 1. Stylesheet origin: Where the stylesheet comes from
+   - Browser applies user-agent styles, then User styles to override
+   1. Author stylesheet - what the CSS dev adds to the page.
+Also called "User styles"
+   2. User stylesheet - added via browser extension, usually added to overcome a11y issues
+   3. User-agent - Browser's default styles
+      1. headings h1 - h6
+      2. p tag top and bottom margins
+      3. ol and ul styles
+      4. link colors
+      5. default font sizes
 2. Inline styles: Whether the style is applied to an HTML element directly.
+   <a href="/" style="color: white;"></a>
+   - Can override inline styles with author `!important` rule
-3. Layer (**New**): Which layer is the style defined in?
+3. Layer: Which layer is the style defined in?
 Uses the last layer.
 4. Selector specificity: Which selector has highest specificity.
-5. Scope proximity (**New**): Use declaration with innermost scope.
+5. Scope: Use declaration with innermost scope.
 6. Source order: Declaration that comes latest in source order.

 ## CSS reset